Version

 The Command (DOS) window

 Imatest runs from a Command window (resembling a traditional DOS window) that normally stays minimized.
-When a run terminates unexpectedly or just stalls, the DOS window may contain useful debugging information.
-To get the DOS window contents,
+When a run terminates unexpectedly or just stalls, the Command window may contain useful debugging information.
+To view or copy the Command window contents,

 Pre-3.6: Procedure 1: Copy and paste text (simple, but a little tricky)

-• Right-click inside the DOS window, then click on Select All in the context menu.
+• Right-click inside the Command window, then click on Select All in the context menu.

 • Alternately, you can click on the icon on the upper-left of the window, click on Edit, click on Mark, then drag the cursor to select the text to copy.

 • Press Enter (or Return) on the keyboard.
-This is equivalent to Ctrl-C (Copy) in Windows (which doesn’t work in the DOS window).
+This is equivalent to Ctrl-C (Copy) in Windows (which doesn’t work in the Command window).

 • Paste the text into your e-mail using a standard Windows Paste command (Ctrl-V or Edit, Paste).